agrc/bikelanes-roads/README.md

 =========
 Supports ArcGIS versions: 10.3.1, 10.4

-Script to add WFRC bike lane attributes to Statewide Streets.
+Script to add bike lane attributes to Statewide Streets.

 ### Running the script
 - Set the Workspaces for temp data and outputs.